 431. Receiving Instruments for Cables.-The mirror-galvanometer of Sir W. Thomson (Art.
 202) was devised for cable signalling, the movements of the spot of light sweeping over the scale to a short or a long distance sufficing to signal the dots and dashes of the Morse code.
 The Siphon Recorder of Sir W. Thomson is an instrument which writes the signals upon a strip of paper by the following ingenious means:-The needle part of a powerful and sensitive galvanometer is replaced by a fine siphon of glass suspended by a silk fibre, one end of which dips into an ink vessel.
-The ink is spurted without friction upon a strip of paper (moved by clockwork vertically past the siphon), the spurting being accomplished electrically by charging the ink vessel by a continuous electrophorus, which is itself worked by a small electromagnetic engine.
+The ink is spurted without friction upon a strip of paper (moved by clockwork vertically past the siphon), the spurting being accomplished electrically by charging the ink vessel by a small electromagnetic engine.